-Complete guide to the UAE family visa rules in 2020
+Complete guide to new UAE family visa rules

 In the UAE, expats who are working in the country and hold a valid residence permit may be able to sponsor the visas of their family members, providing they meet certain requirements.
 Over a year ago, the cabinet announced that the requirements would be relaxed, enabling family visas to be issued to a larger group of people.
 Yet, the UAE family visa rules are as puzzling as ever, with different sets of rules for men and women.
 So to help clarify things better, this Pacific Prime Dubai article sheds light on the matter.

 UAE family visa rule changes

 There are two main changes relating to UAE family visa rules: first, the new requirement for expats wishing to sponsor the visas of family members; and second, the new amendment allowing for expats to sponsor the visas of sons above the age of 18.

 Educational background or profession of the sponsor no longer considered, but income threshold considered instead